sfarajli/farajli.net/posts/nophone.md

 you are not supposed to compile programs and write scripts!"
-I don't buy that argument because, in reality, computers and phones are indeed the same thing, the way that they function is the same, the way they connect with other computers is the same, they use same technologies to function (in fact, Android uses the Linux kernel).
+I don't buy that argument because, in reality, computers and phones are indeed the same thing, the way that they function is the same, the way they connect with other computers is the same, they use the same technologies to function (in fact, Android uses the Linux kernel).
 The difference between properly written computer OSes and android is that computer OSes care about the users while phones are trying to keep you under control.
 It is also worth mentioning that I am not talking about the pure open source Android